-Nanotechnology is generally defined as the manipulation of engineered structures, devices, and system on a near-atomic scale to produce new structures, materials and devices.
+Nanotechnology is generally defined as the manipulation of engineered structures, devices, and systems on a near-atomic scale to produce new structures, materials, and devices.

 Nanomaterials are defined as those things that have a length scale between 1 and 100 nanometers.
 At this size, materials begin to exhibit unique properties that affect physical, chemical, and biological behavior.

 Basics of Nanomaterial Safety

 - Follow all posted laboratory requirements regarding required personal protective equipment